In part one of this two-part blog series, Max Ochoa will cover the activities that are distracting sales reps from spending their time with customers.

 In my time in sales and sales management, I have noticed a common theme.
 Sales people spend a lot of time not selling.
 At first glance, this may be an alarming statement, but allow me to elaborate.

 Once they decide who to call, the next prep step is deciding what to talk to them about.
 Some sort through self-created reports and try to develop a perfect message.
 Some ignore the information available to them because it is not easy to access, they don’t have the time, and they’d prefer to rely on natural sales skills.
-The former approach is time consuming and not efficient.
+The former approach is time-consuming and not efficient.
 The latter is less effective for the individual customer.
 The greatest sales reps will plan their calls very quickly and efficiently.

 This begs the question: In this age of information, why isn’t there an easy way to serve up talking points for a conversation?
-Can’t we help those great sales reps get there more quickly, or better yet, get the average sale rep performing at the level of the great ones?
+Can’t we help those great sales reps get there more quickly, or better yet, get the average sales rep performing at the level of the great ones?